ZacharyGeurts/universal_equation/README.md

 If you want to skip SDL3 Vulkan setup, and get to coding, you can license below.

 Software with free distribution can use the software without restriction.
-SDL3 and Vulkan AMOURANTH RTX engine for game or software development, see below for licensing.
+SDL3 and Vulkan AMOURANTH RTX engine for game or software development.
 Built with Grok, Co-Pilot, and duck.ai

 **If you do not intend to modify the code, watch the latest video and you may have found God.**